rdkcentral/firebolt-certification-app/docs/IntentReader.md

 For performing a particular task, give the required task name in the "task" field and the corresponding task parameters required to perform the task.
 For example:
 To invoke any APIs, the task will be "callMethod", and the corresponding methodName, methodParams, etc. should be passed.
+Here, pubSub communication status is established first and then intent is passed.

 ## Standalone
 ### Background